Fresh Fun Flavor

 What really happened

 I set the scene and prepared to take what ended up being 97 photos from recipe start to finish, (sigh).
-I left the room for what couldn't have been two full minutes and I returned to find Charlie peacefully munching away on the artificial flowers.
+I left the room for what couldn't have been two full minutes and returned to find Charlie peacefully munching away on the artificial flowers.

-I wasn't sure how to take that.
+And, I wasn't sure how to take that.
 I worked pretty hard creating this recipe and the freshly baked, delicious smelling muffins were right there for taking!
 Yet he chose the fake flowers. 😒

 Chris and Justin chose the muffins over the flowers and 16 muffins were devoured in less than 24 hours.